tomaszdudek7/airflow_project/airflow/README.md

 and go to http://localhost:8080/admin/ and trigger it.
 Should all go well the DAG(pretty dumb) will be ran.
 We have also shown how one should pass results between dependant tasks(xcom push/pull mechanism).
 This will be useful later on but lets leave it for now.

 ## Moving on
 Our scheduling system is ready, our tasks however, are not.
 Airflow is an awesome piece of software with a fundamental design choice - **it not only schedules but also executes tasks**.
-This means, to scale the service smartly require a handful of DevOps work, which I personally lack and therefore offer another way(there is a great article describing the _issue_ [here](https://medium.com/bluecore-engineering/were-all-using-airflow-wrong-and-how-to-fix-it-a56f14cb0753)).
+There is a great article describing the _issue_ [here](https://medium.com/bluecore-engineering/were-all-using-airflow-wrong-and-how-to-fix-it-a56f14cb0753).

-Airflow will serve us merely as scheduler.
-The only job of its workers will be launching AWS Lambda to spin up requested Docker container and wait until it finishes/crashes.
+The article mentioned solves that by running `KubernetesOperators`.
+This is probably one of the best solutons, but it requires a handful of DevOps work.
+We will do it a little simpler, only enabling Airflow to run Docker containers.
+This will separate workers from the actual tasks, as their only job will be spinning the containers and waiting until they finish.

 ## rewrite `launch_docker_container`
-We will do it step by step

-Firstly, lets make Airflow to be able to use `docker` command(as a result workers, dockerized themselves, will launch docker containers on the airflow-host machine - in this case on the same OS running the Airflow).
+Firstly, Airflow must be able to use `docker` command(as a result workers, dockerized themselves, will launch docker containers on the airflow-host machine - in this case on the same OS running the Airflow).

 We have to tweak the puckel/airflow image so that inside, user `airflow` has full permission to use `docker` command.
 Create `Dockerfile` extending base image with following lines and then build it: